zeeshanrafiqrana/Django-PropelPro/README.md

 ## Contributions

-We welcome contributions to make Django SwiftStart even better!
+We welcome contributions to make Django PropelPro even better!
 Here's how you can get involved:

-- Report issues or suggest enhancements in the [Issue Tracker](https://github.com/zeeshanrafiqrana/Django-SwiftStart/issues).
+- Report issues or suggest enhancements in the [Issue Tracker](https://github.com/zeeshanrafiqrana/Django-PropelPro/issues).
 - Contribute code by forking the repository, making changes, and submitting pull requests.
-- Join our community and engage in discussions on [Discussions](https://github.com/zeeshanrafiqrana/Django-SwiftStart/discussions).
+- Join our community and engage in discussions on [Discussions](https://github.com/zeeshanrafiqrana/Django-PropelPro/discussions).

 Please follow our [Contributing Guidelines](CONTRIBUTING.md) for details on the process.

 ## License

-Django SwiftStart is open-source software released under the [MIT License](LICENSE).
+Django PropelPro is open-source software released under the [MIT License](LICENSE).
 You are free to use this boilerplate in your projects.

 ---